Most gardeners would not want to deprive their plants of moisture and well-draining soil.

-However, if drainage is a major constraint or you are looking to try something different, getting plants that do not need drainage holes is one of the best ways to move forward.
+However, if drainage is a significant constraint or you have desired to try something different, getting plants that do not need drainage holes is one of the best ways to move forward.

 Well, in this article, we will discuss in detail 13 such plants that do not need drainage holes at any stage.
-So, keep reading to know more.
+Keep reading to know more about these plants.

 13 Amazing Plants That Do Not Need Drainage Holes